solomondaner/AutoRecommenderUpdate/Output.md

 21:      12347     47566           9 2019-06-23 12:14:10
 22:      12347    85123A          10 2019-06-23 12:14:10
     CustomerID StockCode ProductRank      ModelTimeStamp

 > Test2 = AutoRecommenderUpdate(data = Test1,FeaturedProduct = "00")
 Error in AutoRecommenderUpdate(data = Test1, FeaturedProduct = "00") :
   Every Customer has the featured product

-  We do not want to run this function if customers already have the products recommended to them
+We do not want to run this function if every customer already has the product recommended to them.

 > Test3 = AutoRecommenderUpdate(data = ProductRecommenderData ,FeaturedProduct = "23167")
 > Test3